 - 1. Make a thin faecal smear and allow to air dry - 2.
-Fix in methanol for 10 min and allow smear to dry - 3.
-Stain with cold kinyoun carbol fuchin strong stain (filtered) for 5 min - 4.
-Wash thoroughly in tap water until no further stain comes out (very important step that can take 3 to 5 min) - 5.
-Decolourise in 10% H2SO4 [For very thin smears a rapid dip in koplin jar of acid followed by an immediate rinse in tap water is sufficient] - 6.
-Counterstain with Malachite Green for 2 to 5 min - 7.
+Fix with absolute methanol for 10 min and allow smear to dry - 3.
+Stain with cold Kinyoun's carbol fuchsin strong stain (filtered) for 5 min - 4.
+Wash thoroughly in tap water until no further stain comes out (very important step that can take 3-5 min) - 5.
+Decolourise in 10% H2SO4 (for very thin smears a rapid dip in Coplin jar of acid followed by an immediate rinse in tap water is sufficient) - 6.
+Counterstain with 3% Malachite green for 2-5 min - 7.
 Wash in tap water and blot dry - 8.
-Examine under x40

-Results:
+Examine under a light microscope at high power (40x) for oocysts

+Results

-Oocysts acid fast (bright pink) oval to round bodies 4 to 6 μm in diameter surrounded by a colourless halo
+Oocysts are seen as acid fast (bright pink) oval to round bodies (4 to 6 $\mu$ m in diameter), surrounded by a colourless halo.
+Bacteria and yeasts stain green.

-Yeasts red and white cells

-Bacteria stain green